McGinty666/Rainfall-and-spill-analysis/README.md

 *Understanding if there is any correlation or predictive potential at all, or there are dry spills, indicating operations issues such as blockages or failed pumps etc.

-*Making a before and after comparison of the correlation given an event (following sewer lining works to prevent infiltration, for example). (comparing Anual spill frequencies with varying rainfall can't provide a good like for like comparison)
+*Making a before and after comparison of the correlation of rainfalls to spills given a change to the network (perhaps there have been sewer lining works to prevent infiltration, for example).
+Comparing annual spill frequencies with varying rainfall won't provide a very credible like for like comparison.

 *In a particularly large catchment, which encompasses a number radar ranfall grids, is there a particularly strong correlation with any of them?
 (Indicating areas for further investigation for Impermeable area or infiltration surveys).